open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 API-provided propagators and instead hardcode the context extraction and injection logic.

-The OpenTelemetry API MUST use no-op propagators when used unconfigured.
+The OpenTelemetry API MUST use no-op propagators unless explicitly configured otherwise.
 Context propagation may be used for various telemetry signals - traces, metrics, logging and more.
-Therefore, context propagation MAY be enabled for any of them.
-For instance, a span exporter may be left unconfigured, although the trace context is being propagated.
+Therefore, context propagation MAY be enabled for any of them independently.
+For instance, a span exporter may be left unconfigured, although the trace context propagation was configured to enrich logs or metrics.

 Platforms such as ASP.NET may pre-configure out-of-the-box propagators.
 If pre-configured, `Propagator`s SHOULD default to a composite `Propagator` containing the W3C Trace Context Propagator and the Baggage `Propagator` specified in [api-baggage.md](../baggage/api.md#serialization).
-These platforms MUST also allow pre-configured propagators to be disabled.
+These platforms MUST also allow pre-configured propagators to be disabled or overridden.

 ### Get Global Propagator